 You know that Digital Experience is important but do you have a strategy for it?

-Delivering a good customer experience was quite hard when digital was limited to websites and email, but the explosion of connected devices and emerging interaction points like social networks, mobile websites, and tablet applications has fractured the platforms and content.
+Delivering a good digital customer experience was quite hard when digital was limited to websites and email, but the explosion of connected devices and emerging interaction points like social networks, mobile websites, and tablet applications have fractured the platforms and content.

-But as businesses are focusing on digital channels over traditional ones like physical stores and call centers to make customer experience improvements, they struggle because of the following reasons:
+Businesses are focusing on digital channels over traditional ones like physical stores and call centers to make digital customer experience improvements, they struggle because of the following reasons: